riscv-boom/riscv-boom/docs/sections/intro-overview/boom-pipeline.rst

 ----------------------

-Although :numref:`boom-pipeline` shows a simplified BOOM pipeline, BOOM supports RV64GC and the privileged ISA which includes single-precision and double-precision floating point, atomic memory support, and page-based virtual memory.
+Although :numref:`boom-pipeline` shows a simplified BOOM pipeline, BOOM supports RV64GC and the privileged ISA which includes single-precision and double-precision floating point, atomics support, and page-based virtual memory.
 A more detailed diagram is shown below in :numref:`boom-pipeline-detailed`.

 .. _boom-pipeline: